-Chintan and I were together at the Faculty of Fine Arts, the Maharaja Sayajirao University of Baroda.
-(I was ragged by him the day I had joined college!)
-He wanted to become a painter.
-I wanted to be an Art Critic.
-Neither of us could take the isms and theories that we thought the world, the art world in particular, was drugged with.
+We were together at the Faculty of Fine Arts, the Maharaja Sayajirao University of Baroda.
+We couldn’t take the isms and theories that we thought the world, the art world in particular, was drugged with.
 We wanted to create our own idiom, our own language, our own movement.
-We did our bit in college, questioning everything around us, celebrating the yellow and the red cards thrown at us.
 We wanted to change the world.
-We were rebels without a pause, our shabby kurtas spearheading the mutiny.
+We were rebels without a pause, our shabby kurtasspearheading the mutiny.
 Baroda gave us the freedom to be.
-We revelled in it, especially Chintan.
-Little had I ever imagined that his freedom would be abruptly curtailed some day for what would look like an unlimited period of time.
+We revelled in it.
+Little had I ever imagined that Chintan’s freedom would be abruptly curtailed some day for what would look like an unlimited period of time.

 But I am digressing again.

-The Faculty taught us to think differently, humouring our attempts to create the revolution.
+The Faculty taught us to think differently, humoring our attempts to create the revolution.
 Revolution of another kind was getting simultaneously created by one Dr. Manmohan Singh.
 The wise man sure was doing his bit to prod and perturb us lesser mortals.
-While Ganesha was drinking milk straight from the carton, McDonald’s was about to get launched in India.
-While masjids were getting demolished, what once were the goodies in the foreign-returned-suitcases were now being seen at the local stores.
 Liberalisation and Globalisation were ceasing to be mere buzz words.
-We could see the results in the hostel common room with MTV’s funky graphics and Malaika Arora’s legs staring at us, as we discovered a whole new universe, all bright and beautiful.
+We could see the results in the hostel common room with MTV’s funky graphics staring at us, as we discovered a whole new universe, all bright and beautiful.

-Before we could realise it, we were in a strange, uncomfortable place.
+Before we could realize, we were in a strange, uncomfortable place.
 We could no longer figure who or what were we rebelling against.
 It was an odd conflict brewing in our hearts and our heads.
 This dispute wasn’t just between ideas and ideals.
-The fight was amongst our sanskaari past, our hum-le-ke-rahenge-azaadi present and our shiny-disco-ball future.
+The fight was amongst our sanskaari past, our doordarshan-bred-hum-honge-kamyaab present and our shiny-disco-ball future.
 And it was a very very tough fight.
-Our middleclass idealism was being hit on its backside by this new India we did not know much about.
-But we realised we wanted to embrace this India.
+Our middle-class idealism was being hit on its backside by this new India we did not know much about.
+But we realized we wanted to embrace this India.
 Despite the guilt.

-The pride in penury was stupid.
+The pride in poverty was stupid.

 We were the gareeb consumerists, sold to the idea of consumerism, though not having the means to live it.
 It was during these days in Mumbai that I curated what was Chintan’s first independent exhibition.
-Titled This Has Been Done Before, the exhibition was our tribute to the Turkish artist Bedri Baykam, making a point against what we thought were the prejudiced norms, aesthetics and points of view in the world of Indian art.
+Titled This Has Been Done Before, the exhibition attempted to make a point against what we thought were the prejudiced norms, aesthetics and points of view in the world of Indian art.
 The catalogue was complete with a “Common Minimum Programme” for young artists.
 We had heated debates on what should the communication be.
 Chintan wanted to be loud and vociferous.
 I was recommending a more subdued approach.
-We ended up calling Picasso and Gauguin ‘derivative artists’, and talked against the “biased and old fashioned attitude of the artists and art historians of the present century”.
+We ended up pompously calling Picasso and Gauguin ‘derivative artists’, and talked against the “biased and old fashioned attitude of the artists and art historians of the present century”.